CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/9-Cost-Optimizations.md

 ### Task 1: Configuring Host pool Properties

-1. In the Azure portal search for **Azure Virtual Desktop** and click on it.
+1. In the Azure portal search for **Azure Virtual Desktop** and select it from search result.

    ![](media/avdv229.png)